SpencerMullen/Tetris-Website/README.md

 - 1v1 another user through the website
 - Garbage is sent to the other user based on lines cleared
 - The user that reaches the top of the board loses
+- Requires a server to run
+- Uses websockets from ws.io and express.io to communicate between clients and the server
+- Has garbage lines and opponent actions displayed